ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/users/create.rst

         "systemRole": "User"
     }

-For example, the following query will create a user account where the user will be required to reset their password and enroll in MFA after logging into ThreatConnect for the first time:
+For example, the following request will create a new user who will be required to reset their password and enroll in MFA after logging into ThreatConnect for the first time:

 .. code::